tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 She owes me an explanation.

-Fuck.
 I'm so fucking scared I've lost my daughter.

-Please tell me I haven't lost her like them.

 I CAN'T lose her too.

 Edit: I just saw the sheriff walking into the theater.

 There's no other reason why he'd be going inside, unless he's in on whatever this is.

 If the sheriff is in on this, who else IS?